dominicusin/deepsite-locally/README.md

 # DeepSite v2 🚀

+> **Fork Notice:** This project is a fork of the original [DeepSite by enzostvs on Hugging Face Spaces](https://huggingface.co/spaces/enzostvs/deepsite).

 > **Note:** If you want to access the previous version of DeepSite, check the `main-v1` branch on this repository.